Precision Mental Health Care Guided By Your Story, Values, & Goals

 A part of you feels stuck.

 Are you someone who has devoted yourself to perfecting your academic or professional life, but inside, struggle to feel fulfilled or at peace?
 You may feel like you are “drinking from a fire hose” with your responsibilities at school, work, or home, leading to feeling unsure about who you are and how to live your life with more ease.
-Or maybe you are parenting a child or teen who is anxious, struggling to focus, impulsive, or just different, when all you want is for them to thrive like other kids.
+Perhaps relationships or traumas are constantly on your mind, no matter how much you have tried to “move on”.
+Maybe you are parenting a child or teen who feels anxious, struggles to focus, or gets in trouble a lot, when all you want is for them to thrive like other kids.

 All are welcome here.
 If you are seeking a warm, trusted professional to partner with on your journey, you have come to the right place.